cavium-octeon-open-source/linux-octeon-progress/README.txt

 	#REVERTED 0af834e00fb37e515409c306f73145b9ec168692

 8a344d2 eeprom/of: Add device tree bindings to at25.
+	---
+	We do not need this.  there is already some device table in drivers/misc/eeprom/at25.c  -- { .compatible = "atmel,at25", },

 d33f6e6 netdev/phy: Add driver for Cortina cs4321 quad 10G PHY.
+	adds a phy for .compatible = "cortina,cs4321", .compatible = "cortina,cs4318",
+	skip for now

 83b3ab9 netdev/staging: octeon-ethernet: Clean up PHY handling.
+	---
+	it's basically commit
+	ec3a2207c322e518f7f42c80e54b8ecaf8a6f03e staging: octeon-ethernet: Move PHY activation to .ndo_open(). from upstream
+	#ETH

 721cbcb netdev/staging: octeon-ethernet: Only initialize PHYs when a netdevice is open
 	!!! drivers -- skip for now
+	#ETH

 bea86de MIPS: OCTEON: Add sysfs support for CPU power throttling.
 	!!! drivers -- skip for now